alexcu2718/fdf/README.md

 # fdf

-(Jeremy Clarkson voice )
-'Probably the fastest finder you'll find on POSIX for regex/glob matching files`
+'a *very*  fast file finder for POSIX(Linux/MacOs/BSD) for regex/glob matching files with extremely pretty file colours`

 **i do have benchmark suites!**